Ecommerce Performance Marketing: A Complete Guide for 2024

 You don’t need to be Shakespeare to write ad copy that converts to sales.
 Take a look at this ad copy created by Zendesk:

 They have a defined value prop and easy call to action.
-A customer’s mindset once reading ad copy such as this may be: “Do I want my customers to be more engaged, more satisfied, and more likely to buy what I’m selling?
+A customer’s mindset after reading ad copy like this may be: “Do I want my customers to be more engaged, more satisfied, and more likely to buy what I’m selling?
 Yes!
 Does this mean I should try Zendesk chat?
 Maybe!”

 The most important thing to keep in mind when writing ad copy is defining how your customers will benefit.
 Don’t go on bragging about every single product feature.
 Potential customers want to know why they should care.
 As an example, it’s great that your new clothing line has a jacket with 10 pockets, but why should consumers care?
 In your ad copy, translate how this feature will create value for your audience.
 Write concise copy that provides the ultimate solution for customers.